jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 The Matter Binding supports the following types of things:

 - `controller`: The main controller that interfaces with Matter devices.
-It requires configuration parameters such as `port`, `host`, and `portId`.
+It requires the configuration parameter  `nodeId` which sets the local Matter node ID for this controller (must be unique in the fabric).
 - `endpoint`: Represents an individual endpoint within the Matter network.
 Configuration parameters include `nodeId` and `endpointId`.

 ## Discovery